MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/storage/githubadapter.md

 # Github Adapter

-The Github adapter is the storage adapter that points to the CDM public standards schema documents on Github.<br/>
+The Github adapter is the storage adapter that points to the Common Data Model public standards schema documents on Github.<br/>

 **Note**: This class is on the deprecation path.

 ```
 public class GithubAdapter extends NetworkAdapter, StorageAdapter
 ```
-*GithubAdapter extends NetworkAdapter, StorageAdapterBase in Python.*
+*StorageAdapter is called StorageAdapterBase in Python.*

 ## Constructors
 |Name|Description|